meelgroup/approxmc/README.md

 ApproxMC builds on a series of papers on hashing-based approach: [Related Publications](https://www.comp.nus.edu.sg/~meel/publications.html)

+The benchmarks used in our evaluation can be found [here](https://www.comp.nus.edu.sg/~meel/Benchmarks/).

 ## Old Versions

 The old version, 2.0 is available under the branch "ver2".
 Please check out the releases for the 2.x versions under GitHub [releases](https://github.com/meelgroup/approxmc/releases).
 Please read the README of the old release to know how to compile the code.
 Old releases should easily compile.